Who will pay for my Florida car accident?

 - Pain and suffering

-In Florida, you have 4 years to file a claim or take legal action after your car accident.
+In Florida, you have four years after your car crash to file a claim or take legal action.
 This deadline is known as the statute of limitations.
-Occasionally, you can file a lawsuit after the statute of limitations has expired.
-But such circumstances are very unusual.
+In some cases, you may be able to file a lawsuit after the statute of limitations has expired, but that is unusual.

-In most cases, if you wait longer than 4 years to take legal action, you lose your right to pursue compensation from the at-fault driver, the at-fault driver's insurance company or another party.
-That's why it's important to take legal action right away.
+In most cases, if you wait longer than four years to take legal action, you lose your right to pursue compensation from the at-fault driver, the at-fault driver’s insurance company, or another party.
+That’s why it’s important to take action right away and get a car accident lawyer in your corner who can act fast on your behalf.

-Another reason why it's critical that you file a lawsuit or pursue other legal action right away - evidence often disappears over time.
-The longer you wait, the harder it often becomes to find the facts you need to build a strong legal case.
+Another reason why it’s critical to act fast is because evidence often disappears over time.
+The longer you wait, the harder it can become to find the facts you need to build a strong lawsuit.
 Evidence can include:

 - Eyewitness testimony

-The same is true for accidents involving drivers who do not have enough insurance.
-Such drivers are known as underinsured drivers.
-And in both cases, you will likely need to take legal action, depending on what type of insurance you have.
+The same holds true for car crashes involving drivers who don’t have enough insurance, also known as underinsured drivers.
+In both cases you would likely need to file a lawsuit, depending on what type of insurance you have.

 If you have uninsured/underinsured motorist (UIM) coverage, you can file a claim with your own insurance company.
-If you do not have UIM coverage, you will then need to explore other possible legal options.
-We can review your insurance policy with you and explain all the options available to you.
-That's why we want to meet with you as soon as possible.
+If you don’t have UIM coverage, you should explore other legal options.
+A car accident lawyer from Farrow & Pulice can review your insurance policy and explain your options.
+Contact us for a free case evaluation.

-Don't let insurance companies dictate what happens to you.
-Find the peace of mind you deserve.
-Put the power of Farrow & Pulice to work for you.
-Contact our law firm right now for your free case evaluation.
+Don’t let insurance companies dictate what happens to you, and don’t let them trick you into settling for less than you deserve.
+Get fair compensation for your crash, and put the power of Farrow & Pulice to work for you.
+Contact our Sarasota law legal team for a free case evaluation.